-ONLY petition for correction of entries in the civil registry documents registered or reported at the philippine Consulate General in New York may be processed.
-For civil registry documents recorded by other Philippine consulate/embassy in the Untied Sates, please click the Consulate Finder to file the petition with the respective civil registry section.
+ONLY petition for correction of entries in the civil registry documents registered or reported at the Philippine Consulate General in New York may be processed.
+For civil registry documents recorded by other Philippine consulate/embassy in the United Sates, please click the Consulate Finder to file the petition with the respective civil registry section.

 A clerical or typographical error refers to an obvious mistake committed in clerical work, either in writing, copying, transcribing, or typing an entry in the civil register that is harmless and innocuous, such as the following:

 - A misspelled name or misspelled place of birth and the like, and can be corrected or changed only by reference to other existing record or records

 - Gender/sex (provided that this correction is not a result of a sex-reassignment)

 The petition may be filed by a person of legal age who must have a direct and personal interest in the correction of the error in the civil register, such as the:

 - Owner of the record that contains the error to be corrected or first name to be changed

 - Owner’s spouse, children, parents, brothers, sisters, grandparents, guardian, or any other person duly authorized by law or by the owner of the document sought to be corrected.